text2vec-openai

 ENABLE_MODULES: text2vec-openai

-OPENAI_APIKEY: sk-foobar # request a key on openai.com, setting this parameter is optional, you can also provide the API key on runtime
+OPENAI_APIKEY: sk-foobar # For use with OpenAI.
+Setting this parameter is optional; you can also provide the key at runtime.

 CLUSTER_HOSTNAME: 'node1'